 Lecture Programme (Sixth Form): All Sixth Form attend the Lecture Programme from 7pm to 8pm on Tuesday evenings.
 Visiting speakers cover a range of topics including those of relevance to academic subjects, current affairs and gap year and career planning.

 Life Support (First Aid) LV & LVI Form: A First Aid qualification, run by the Royal Lifesaving Society.
 It is useful as a preliminary requirement for the Bronze Medallion Lifesaving Course and as a freestanding First Aid revision course before DofE Expeditions.
-It is suitable this term for LV who are not too busy and will also be offered next term.

-Music: Jazz Band: An enthusiastic group of players, generally of at least Grade 4/5 standard that includes saxophones, trumpet, trombone, percussion, piano, keyboards, bass and guitar.
+Music: Big Band: An enthusiastic group of players, generally of at least Grade 4/5 standard that includes saxophones, trumpet, trombone, percussion, piano, keyboards, bass and guitar.
 It rehearses weekly and plays in concerts in and out of school.
 Band members have a lot of fun and gain a great sense of achievement and progression.
 Possible new band members should see one of the Music staff.

 Music: String Groups: To encourage string ensemble playing and explore the repertoire with players of similar expertise and experience, groups include three String Quartets and String Sinfonia.